New to RC flying? Get my popular ebook today, to help you on your way!

 The Field Box

-As you gather more and more accessories (it's inevitable!) you'll need a field box (also called a flight box or tote) to carry them all in, if you didn't buy a starter pack.
-Field boxes are simply the best way to carry everything together and most boxes, such as the Hanger 9 flight box shown below, are designed to take a power panel.
+As you gather more and more accessories (it's inevitable!) you'll need a field box (also called a flight box or tote) to carry them all in.
+Field boxes are simply the best way to carry everything together and most boxes, such as the Hanger 9 flight box shown below, are designed to take a 12V power panel.

 Your field box should be sturdy and fuel proof, with plenty of storage.
 Separate compartments and perhaps one or more drawers are good design features of a field box.